EOSIO/eos/docs/01_nodeos/03_plugins/history_api_plugin/index.md

 [[info | More Info]]
 | See HISTORY section of [RPC API](https://developers.eos.io/eosio-nodeos/reference).

-The four actions listed above are used by the following Cleos commands (matching order):
+The four actions listed above are used by the following `cleos` commands (matching order):

 * get actions
 * get transaction